 - 1.4.1 After following the above procedures the vehicle is in its Normal Ride Attitude when the vehicle attitude is in running order positioned on the ground, with the tyres inflated to the recommended pressures, the front wheels in the straight-ahead position, with maximum capacity of all fluids necessary for operation of the vehicle, with all standard equipment as provided by the vehicle manufacturer, with a 75kg mass placed on the driver's seat and with a 75kg mass placed on the front passenger's seat, and with the suspension set for a driving speed of 40km/h in normal running conditions specified by the manufacturer (especially for vehicles with an active suspension or a device for automatic levelling). - 1.4.2 The manufacturer shall specify the Normal Ride Attitude with reference to the vertical (Z) position of any marks, holes, surfaces and identification signs on the vehicle body, above the ground.
 These marks shall be selected such as to be able to easily check the vehicle front and rear ride heights and vehicle attitude.
-If the reference marks are found to be within ± 25 mm of the design position in the vertical (Z) axis, then the design position shall be considered to be the normal ride height.
+If the reference marks are found to be within ±25mm of the design position in the vertical (Z) axis, then the design position shall be considered to be the normal ride height.
 If this condition is met, either the vehicle shall be adjusted to the design position, or all further measurements shall be adjusted, and tests performed, to simulate the vehicle being at the design position.
+Where this is not the case, the normal ride height as determined within Section 1.3 will be used.